This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is an action that aims almost exclusively at the elimination of subcutaneous fat .
 But some weight loss programs may also take visceral fat into account.

-The lower percentage of fat is given through the reduction of the calories ingested during the day.
-Either by eating fewer calories than normal, exercising, or a combination of both.
+Lowering the percentage of fat occurs through the reduction of calories ingested during the day.
+Whether it's eating fewer calories than normal, exercising, or a combination of both.

-The idea is to create a caloric deficit so that the body draws energy from the body's stored fat reserves.
+The idea is to create a caloric deficit so that the body takes energy from the fat reserves stored in the body.

-For example, if your body needs an average of 2,000 calories to function during the day, you can reduce your food intake to 1,500 calories.
+For example, if your body needs on average 2,000 calories to function during the day, you can reduce your food intake to 1,500 calories.

 The result is barely noticeable on the scale.
-The goal is to tone the skin , make it firmer, smoother and more beautiful.
-Basically, it is about slimming fat cells, adipocytes, reducing lipid reserves.
+The goal is to tone the skin , make it firmer, softer and more beautiful.
+Basically, it is about thinning the fat cells, the adipocytes, reducing the lipid reserve.

-So, losing weight is the process of reducing body fat , which is the total amount of fat that the body retains.
+So, losing weight is the process of reducing body fat , which is the total amount of fat retained by the body.

-Many people have this misconception in their heads and associate losing weight with losing fat.
+Many people have this wrong idea in their heads and associate weight loss with fat loss.

-It is true that many can "lose weight" easily , and believe they are losing fat when in fact they are not.
+It is true that many can "lose weight" easily , and believe that they are losing fat when in reality they are not.

-They may be losing water or muscle weight because they have manipulated their body water or dietary carbohydrate intake.
+They may be losing water or muscle weight because they have manipulated the water in their body or the carbohydrate intake in their diet.

-For example, you might know someone who has lost about 10 pounds in less than a month, which is kind of amazing, but if we dig deeper, we'll see:
+For example, you may know someone who has lost about 10 pounds in less than a month, which is somewhat surprising, but if we look deeper we will see:

-When you change your habits in such a way, it is possible to lose weight quickly because water and glycogen are lost.
+When you modify your habits in such a way, it is possible to lose weight quickly because you lose water and glycogen.

 The more water you drink, the more you will urinate.
-If you excessively reduce your carbohydrate intake, you will begin to lose glycogen from your muscles.
+If you reduce your carbohydrate intake excessively, you will begin to lose glycogen from your muscles.

-Also, if you reduce your sodium intake, you will lose fluid weight because excess sodium in the body typically causes fluid retention.
+Additionally, if you reduce your sodium intake, you will lose fluid weight because excess sodium in the body usually causes fluid retention.

 Why Fat Loss Almost Always Means You'll Lose Weight